Bosqueville Independent School District

 Bosqueville Independent School District is a public school district in Bosqueville, McLennan County, Texas (USA).
 The district operates one high school, Bosqueville High School.

+A significant portion of the district is in the city limits of Waco.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $122,746,000.
 The maintenance tax rate was $0.117 and the bond tax rate was $0.038 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).